-- auth.ldap.order.N enables an LDAP server and specifies the order in which it should be searched. - auth.default.method specifies whether new users should be authenticated by Perforce or using LDAP. - auth.ldap.timeout time to wait before giving up on a connection. - auth.ldap.cafile the path to a file used for certification when the LDAP server uses SSL or TLS. - auth.ldap.ssllevel level of SSL certificate validation.
+- auth.ldap.order.N enables an AD/LDAP server and specifies the order in which it should be searched. - auth.default.method specifies whether users should be authenticated by Perforce or using LDAP. - auth.ldap.userautocreate specifies whether new users should be automatically created on login when using LDAP authentication. - auth.ldap.timeout time to wait before giving up on a connection. - auth.ldap.cafile the path to a file used for certification when the AD/LDAP server uses SSL or TLS. - auth.ldap.ssllevel level of SSL certificate validation.

-For more information, see the p4 configure command.
+For more information, see "Configurables" on page 543.